vdsm/virtual-dsm/readme.md

     sudo kvm-ok
     ```

-    If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check your BIOS settings.
+    If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

   * ### How do I assign an individual IP address to the container?